-There are many areas of life where men and boys in TAS are not faring as well as women and girls.
+There are many areas of life where men and boys in Australia are not faring as well as women and girls.

-Men die 6.2 years younger than women; four in five heart disease deaths under 65 are men; three in four suicides are men; transport accidents kill three men and boys a month; 100% of workplace deaths are male; 40% more boys fail to complete year 12 and the number of men not in the labour force has risen by nearly 150% since 1978.
+Men die 5.9 years younger than women; four in five heart disease deaths under 65 are men; three in four suicides are men; transport accidents kill five men and boys a week; 90% of workplace deaths are male; more than 40% of boys fail to complete year 12 and the number of men not in the labour force has risen by 150% since 1978.

-At the same time we continue to invest less time, money and resources into improving the lives of men and boys, than women and girls.
+At the same time, we continue to invest less time, money and resources into improving the lives of men and boys, than women and girls.

-The intention of the report card is to inspire key stakeholders across TAS to take collective action to tackle the gender issues that impact men and boys, in alignment with the National Men's Health Strategy (2020-2030).
+The intention of the report card is to inspire key stakeholders across NSW to take collective action to tackle the gender issues that impact men and boys, in alignment with the National Men's Health Strategy (2020-2030).